Mohammed-Abdulwahab22/Mohammed-Abdulwahab22/README.md

 <h1 align="left">About Me:</h1>

 <p align="left">
-I'm a software developer with a degree in Computer Information Systems.
-I enjoy building full-stack apps using tools like React, React Native, and Node.js.
-I like writing clean, efficient code and turning ideas into real products.
+I'm a software engineer with a bachelor's degree in Computer Information Systems from Jordan university of science and technology.
 I’m always learning new tech, improving my skills, and building projects to gain hands-on experience
 </p>